 - Switch the campaign on or off

-When editing ad sets in the Ads Manager, you can:
+At the ad sets level in the Ads Manager, you can edit:

 - Switch the ad sets on or off

-When editing ads in the Ads Manager, you can:
+At the ads level in the Ads Manager, you can edit:

 - Switch ads on or off